PaulBurgEth/IDA-Litepaper/README.md

 ### Personalized Recommendations

-_The app provides actionable guidance tailored to David’s needs_:
+_The VitaCrypt app provides actionable guidance tailored to David’s needs_:

 **Dietary Adjustments**: Suggestions to increase intake of Omega-3-rich foods, prebiotic, and probiotic foods, along with tailored supplements for better nutrient absorption.